emicklei/hazana/README.md

                 test your attack implementation with a number of sample calls.
 Your program exits after this.
         -v	verbose logging

- # Example
+#### Example

-After creating your implementation type **YourType**, then this would be the minimal program to run a load test.
+After creating your implementation type **YourAttack** then this would be the minimal program to run a load test.

         func main() {
                 hazana.PrintReport(hazana.Run(YourAttack{}, hazana.ConfigFromFlags()))
+        }

+### Configuration
+In addition to using flags, you can load the configuration from a JSON file.
+Values set with flags will override those from the configuration file.

+        {
+        "RPS": 10,
+        "AttackTimeSec": 20,
+        "RampupTimeSec": 10,
+        "MaxAttackers": 10,
+        "OutputFilename": "myconfig.json",
+        "Verbose": true
+        }

+#### Example

+        func main() {
+                hazana.PrintReport(hazana.Run(YourAttack{}, hazana.ConfigFromFile("myconfig.json")))
         }

 See **examples/zombie.go** for a complete minimal example.